 Grade forgiveness allows a student to repeat a limited number of courses to improve his or her GPA.
 This includes courses in which a grade of "C" or higher was earned.
-Students must submit a completed Grade Forgiveness Request Form to the Academic Planner to the Registrar's Office (for the Florida campus) or the Registrar's Office (for the North Carolina campus) prior to repeating the course.
+Students must submit a completed Grade Forgiveness Request Form to the Registrar's Office (for the Florida campus) or the Registrar's Office (for the North Carolina campus) prior to repeating the course.